Policies & Guidelines

 Stonehill provides many opportunities for new faculty to acquaint themselves with the College community.
 Faculty, administrators and staff from across the College participate in a number of events intended to introduce new faculty to the many resources available to them.

-Supporting new faculty as they transition into their teaching roles at Stonehill is central to the mission of the Center for Teaching & Learning.
-The CTL, in partnership with the Associate Provost for Academic Assessment and Faculty Development, organizes a number of programs meant to assist new full-time faculty and fellows with this transition during their first year, such as:
+Supporting new faculty as they transition into their teaching roles at Stonehill is central to the mission of the Center for Excellence in Teaching & Learning.
+The CETL, in partnership with the Provost’s Office, organizes a number of programs meant to assist new full-and part-time faculty and fellows with this transition during their first year.
+Key to this support is the New Faculty Mentoring Program.

 New Employee Orientation: “The Spirit of Stonehill”